novoda/gradle-static-analysis-plugin/docs/advanced-usage.md

 ```

 ### Access rules from artifact
-Once you have defined a rule artifact you can access the files inside it specifying the path of the file inside the bundle, eg:
+Once you have defined a rule artifact you can access the files inside it specifying the path of the file inside the bundle, e.g.:
 ```
 def modules = rules.novoda['checkstyle-modules.xml']
 ```